What is Osteopathy?

 Much long-term, recurrent pain is caused by degenerative changes to the body's framework.
-Nobody can reverse the process of ageing.
-However, osteopathic treatment using gentle, manual techniques on joints, muscles and ligaments may often ease pain, reduce swelling and improve the mobility and range of joint movement.
-Pain control is an important part of treatment and osteopaths give guidance on simple self help methods to use at home.
+Nobody can reverse the process of ageing, but many Osteopaths are experts in coaching you in life style changes that have been proven to significantly slow down and even reverse disability and frailty associated with the ageing process.
+Osteopathic treatment using gentle, manual techniques on joints, muscles and ligaments may often ease pain, reduce swelling and improve the mobility and range of joint movement.
+Pain control is an important part of treatment and Osteopaths give guidance on simple self-help methods to use at home.

 - Osteopaths deal with pain every day.

-- UK osteopaths treat six million people every year who are suffering from pain.
+- UK Osteopaths treat well over six million people every year who are suffering from pain.

 - Osteopaths can help you both with treatment and advice on self-help.